-As of May 1, 2020, WES has resumed processing mailed academic documents.
-WES is also encouraging institutions to submit secure electronic documents directly to WES for consideration and review.
+WES has resumed operations and is processing academic documents.
+Institutions are encouraged to contact WES to make arrangements to submit electronic documents if possible as this will speed up the overall process.
 If your institution is closed and unable to provide paper or electronic documents, you will have to wait until such time that your academic documents can be sent to WES.
 If you have completed a WES evaluation for immigration purposes or otherwise, WES may be able to use your documents already on file to upgrade your evaluation to the required ICAP course-by-course evaluation required by the Faculty of Graduate and Postdoctoral Affairs.

 Q: Will I be allowed to come to Canada?
 Should I apply for a study permit, or should I request to defer my admission?